sipra1304/ML_projects/README.md

 ### Usage
 Navigate to the `text_summarization` directory and run the Jupyter notebook or Python script to see the text summarization in action.

+## MNIST Digits Recognition using Neural Networks

+### Overview
+This project applies neural networks to recognize handwritten digits from the MNIST dataset, a benchmark dataset in machine learning and computer vision.

+### Highlights
+- **Algorithm**: Neural Network (Multilayer Perceptron)
+- **Dataset**: MNIST Handwritten Digits Dataset
+- **Libraries**: numpy, matplotlib
+- **Steps**:
+  1. Data loading and preprocessing
+  2. Building the neural network model
+  3. Model training and evaluation
+  4. Visualizing results

+### Usage
+Navigate to the `mnist_digits_recognition` directory and run the Jupyter notebook or Python script to explore the implementation.

 ## Contributing

 We welcome contributions to enhance and expand the projects in this repository.
 If you have a new project or improvements to existing ones, feel free to fork the repository, make your changes, and submit a pull request.